Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Analytical findings

 \section{Analytical findings}

-In this section we solve -through Replica-Symmetric assumption- the statistical mechanics of dense Hebbian neural network in supervised regime, namely we obtain the explicit expression of its quenched statistical pressure in terms of control and order parameters (in the thermodynamic limit) and we extremize it to obtain the set of self-consistency equations, whose solutions trace the evolution of the order parameters in the space of the control parameters ultimately allowing to draw the phase diagram related to these networks under this learning protocol.

-To do so, we exploit Guerra's interpolation technique \cite{guerra_broken}, yet some adjustments to face the non-gaussianity nature of quenched noise in dense networks are in order this time and, mirroring the procedure performed in \cite{unsup}, we enrich the Guerra's interpolation technique with large deviation theory and stability analysis (to supply to the lack of universality properties of quenched noises in dense spin glasses).
+In this section we solve the statistical mechanics of the dense supervised Hebbian network, namely we obtain the explicit expression of its quenched statistical pressure in terms of control and order parameters in the thermodynamic limit and under the RS assumption.
+Next, we extremize the statistical pressure to obtain a set of self-consistency equations for the order parameters, whose solution allows us to draw the phase diagram of these networks.
+To do so, we exploit Guerra's interpolation technique \cite{guerra_broken}, yet some adjustments are in order.
+In fact, in these dense networks the internal fields (also referred to as post-synaptic potentials) acting on neurons are non-Gaussian variables and this prevents the (direct) application of Guerra's interpolation technique.
+However, we can show that these random variables occur in calculations only through suitable averages which can be replaced by a single normal variable via the CLT and theorems on the universality of the quenched noise \cite{CarmonaWu,Genovese}.
+Finally at the end of Sec. \ref{subsec:S2N_sup}, we corroborate this procedure by means of MC simulations (Fig. \ref{fig:s2n_unsup}).

-Before proceeding, we recall that, as standard (see e.g. \cite{Coolen}) and with no loss of generality, in the following we will focus on the ability of the network to learn and retrieve the first archetype $\boldsymbol \xi^1$.
-Thus, in the next expression, the contribution corresponding to $\mu=1$ shall be split from all the others and interpreted as the {\em signal} contribution, while the remaining ones (i.e. those with $\mu \neq 1$) make up the slow-noise contribution impairing both learning and retrieval of $\boldsymbol \xi^1$.

-Starting from the partition function in Equation \eqref{partitionfunction}, we handle it in order to have an integral representation which allows us a convenient form for interpolation technique.
-Starting from Eq. \eqref{partitionfunction}, we apply the functional generator\footnote{We add the term $J \sum_i \xi_i^1 \si$ in the exponent of the Boltzmann factor to generate the expectations of the Mattis magnetization $m_1$.
-To do so, we evaluate the derivative w.r.t. $J$ of the quenched statistical pressure at $J=0$.} and the Hubbard-Stratonovich transformation to get,
+Further, we recall that, as standard (see e.g. \cite{Coolen}) and with no loss of generality, in the following we will focus on the ability of the network to learn and retrieve the first archetype $\boldsymbol \xi^1$.
+Thus, in the next equation, the contribution corresponding to $\mu=1$ shall be split from all the others and interpreted as the {\em signal} contribution, while the remaining ones (i.e. those with $\mu \neq 1$) make up the {\em slow-noise} contribution impairing both learning and retrieval of $\boldsymbol \xi^1$, moreover we apply the functional generator\footnote{We add the term $J \sum_i \xi_i^1 \si$ in the exponent of the Boltzmann factor to ``generate'' the expectation of the Mattis magnetization $m_1$.
+To do so, we evaluate the derivative w.r.t. $J$ of the quenched statistical pressure and then set $J=0$.}: